Selena Gomez opens up about '13 Reasons Why' and her own struggles

 Story highlights

-- Selena Gomez spoke about her new Netflix series, '13 Reasons Why,' at a panel on Wednesday
+- Selena Gomez spoke about her new Netflix series, "13 Reasons Why"

-- The singer turned actress opened up about her life and why the show, which deals with a teenage girl struggling emotionally, 'hits very close to home'
+- The singer-actress says the show, which deals with a teenage girl struggling emotionally, "hits very close to home"

 - The show premieres March 31 on Netflix